-Whenever applying water to your Hydro-Organic tanks, seedlings, or anything organic and living you can choose to de-chlorinate in half a day, a few hours or in a few minutes.
+Whenever applying water to your Hydro-Organic tanks, seedlings, or anything organic and living you can choose to de-chlorinate in a day, 20 minutes or in a few minutes.

 De-chlorinate water using Patience

-Place the water in an open-mouthed tank, bucket or container and let it sit out overnight.
+Place the water in an open-mouthed tank, bucket or container and let it sit out for a day.
 That’s it.
 I told you it was easy.
 Alternatively, if the quantity of water isn’t large and you’re in a hurry you can just boil your water for approximately 20 minutes (this will also remove the chloramines, if that’s what is used to treat your municipal water).

 Chlorine (Cl2), over time, separates from the water and bubbles up and out.
 You can see that by filling a glass container up with tap water and letting it sit.
-Soon you will see the bubbles on the edges of the glass.
-That is chlorine gas. saying bye-bye to the beneficial microbes.
+Soon you will see the bubbles of chlorine gas on the edges of the glass.

 Why is chlorine used for water treatment?